Discover how the X12 EDI compatibility standard for documents can improve communication within your organization.

 X12 EDI Documents: Core Structural Elements

 X12 EDI documents provide a systematic way to define and transfer data.
+They play a crucial role in business transactions upholding America's electronic information exchange, enabling seamless B2B transactions across various industries.
 Business application developers use this standard to ensure other applications can read the documents created by their software.
 Here are some of the ways X12 organizes transactions:

 EDI is used by businesses in many different industries.
 There are five functional subsets to distinguish the transactions' uses, and each is divided into industry-specific subsets.
 The five functional subsets are: